잘보고가요 스트레스를 줄이고 싶네요

 ◇Stress, change your language habits

-The frequency of third-person pronoun usage decreases.
+▲The frequency of use of third-person pronouns decreases.

 =============